-- 1. The mountains will drop down new wine - 2.
-The hills will flow with milk
+- 1. The mountains will drop down new wine

+- 2. The hills will flow with milk

-3. The rivers of Judah shall flow with waters.
-No doubt frequent droughts and uncertain precipitation patterns make the water flow in some of the rivers in Israel an uncertain thing.
+- 3. The rivers of Judah shall flow with waters.
+Frequent droughts and uncertain precipitation patterns make the water flow in some of the rivers in Israel an uncertain thing.
 The environmental-based judgments of the tribulation will also no doubt take their toll on the rivers in Israel.
 But in the millennium, they will all flow like Jordan.

+- 4. See Ezekiel 47:1-12.